Justin Read

 Justin Richard Read (born May 1961) is an English businessman particularly associated with the financial management of construction and property-related companies.

+Early life and education

 Read studied modern history at the University of Oxford, graduating in 1983, and has an MBA from INSEAD (1990).

+Career

 Read worked for businesses including Euro Disney, Bankers Trust and Hanson plc (during 13 years at Hanson he served as deputy FD, MD of Continental Europe, head of risk management and group treasurer), and has been a director of companies including: